magenta-aps/mox/README.rst

   ]
   ...

-Lets say we now supply the following fragment as part of the JSON body to the update operation: ::
+Let's say we now supply the following fragment as part of the JSON body to the update operation: ::

   ...